AWS Associate Certifications (13 Part Series)

 - Value (the data in the file itself made of bytes),

 Amazon S3 provides read after write consistently and eventual consistency for updates and deletes.
-This is because data is being replicated across multiple data centres and may take time to flow through.
+This is because data is being replicated across at least three Availability Zones (AZs) and may take time to flow through.

-- The most expensive but most durable and reliable option for 'hot' data.
+- The most expensive but most durable and reliable option for 'hot' data with 11 9's of durability.

 - Cloud apps, big data analytics, websites, content distribution.